Skip to content

 Launching jobs with srun

-To run on multiple nodes we must use the process manager (Slurm) srun command which is similar to MPI's mpirun command.
+To run on multiple nodes we must use the process manager (Slurm) srun command.
 It manages the distribution of processes across multiple nodes, leveraging the process manager's capabilities.
 By using the below command, you can execute a job across two nodes, with each node running the specified command.

 nid001031